MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/configure-native-mode.md

 - MET150
 ---

-# Configure your Viva Engage network for Native Mode for Microsoft 365
+# Requirements for setting up a Viva Engage network for Native Mode for Microsoft 365

 ## Requirements for Native Mode